ua110110/gitscrapper/README.md

 - GitHub URL: The URL to the stargazer's GitHub profile

 ### Email Finder Script
-The script creates a CSV file with four columns:
+The script creates a CSV file with the following columns:
 - Username: The GitHub username of the user
 - GitHub URL: The URL to the user's GitHub profile
 - Email: The email address found (if any)
+- Location: The user's location from their GitHub profile (if available)
+- Organization: The user's company/organization from their GitHub profile (if available)
 - Source: Where the email was found (Profile, Commit, Event, Patch, or None)

 ## Notes